rodeso/rcom.cn/notes.md

 #### Steps

  - Connect E1 TUX3 and E1 TUX4 to the switch
-     - gnuY3E1 and gnuY4E1 to any port 3 and 4 on the switch
+     - gnuY3E1 and gnuY4E1 to any port 3 and 4 on the switch (preferably 3 and 4)
  - Configure eth1interface of tuxY3 and eth1 interface of tuxY4 using ifconfig and route commands
      - ifconfig eth1 172.16.Y0.1/24 on tuxY3
      - ifconfig eth1 172.16.Y0.254/24 on tuxY4